 The same candidate worked on business campaigns to undermine schools.
 A corporate PR flak wrote one of the lines the actor became best known for “Facts are stupid things.”
 This line was picked up and used in thousands of campaigns to defund schools, libraries, cultural programs and anything else that threatened to educate children, and make them skeptical about corporate advertising.

-This week, we saw a direct result of the effort to debase public knowledge and discussion about life and death issues.
-On December 18, an investment company called Cerberus Capital Management announced that it was ‘divesting itself’ of a company it owned 95% of.
+Recently, we saw a direct result of the effort to debase public knowledge and discussion about life and death issues.
+In December, an investment company called Cerberus Capital Management announced that it was ‘divesting itself’ of a company it owned 95% of.
 That company owns three of the largest gun manufacturers in the U.S. Cerberus bought the company a few years ago, intending to make a big profit from gun sales.
 Cerberus is in the business of making money, and it is run by people who do long range planning and careful thinking about what synergies are available across its holdings to maximize profits.

 Cerberus also invests in media companies, with the intent to use the media to push up the profits of other Cerberus companies.
 The year before it bought control of the gun manufacturers, Cerberus bought seven television stations, in Red states.
 When America elected its first black president, Cerberus media companies started a drumbeat of stories about an imaginary threat to our civilization, and the need for people to stockpile guns and ammunition to prepare for the coming war between the good people and those who voted for the black president.
 Cerberus campaigned for people to live in fear and to expect to be attacked by others, bent on destroying our nation.